mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * The section related to [!DNL Journey Optimizer] personalization capabilities has been reorganized for better readability.
 [Read more](../personalization/personalize.md)

+* The Create message presets section has been divided into several sections for improved clarity.
+[Read more](../configuration/message-presets.md#create-message-preset)

+* The Opt-out management section has been clarified and slightly reorganized.
+[Read more](../messages/consent.md#opt-out-management)

+* The Insert links section has been updated to reflect the recent user interface changes.
+[Read more](../messages/message-tracking.md#insert-links)

 ## November 2021 {#november-2021}